chrislauyc/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+It is used when using the variable "name". "name" belongs to the "personalDice" function scope.
+Since "name" is not declared in the return function, the return function reaches out to access the variable "name"

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+"name" would be the same for both function calls.
+However, since Math.random() returns a random number, "newRoll" would be different.

 c.
 What is the lexical scope of `newRoll`?

+The scope is the return function within the function "personalDice".

 ### Task 3 - Stretch Goals